canonical/loki-k8s-operator/INTEGRATING.md

 - [`log_proxy`](https://charmhub.io/loki-k8s/libraries/log_proxy)

-The `loki_push_api` library provides an endpoint URL used to send log entries to Loki from [Loki clients](https://grafana.com/docs/loki/latest/clients/).
-You can read more about this in [Loki documentation page.](https://grafana.com/docs/loki/latest/api/#post-lokiapiv1push)
+The `loki_push_api` library provides an endpoint URL used to send log entries to Loki from [compatible clients](https://grafana.com/docs/loki/latest/clients/).
+You can read more about this in [the official Loki documentation](https://grafana.com/docs/loki/latest/api/#post-lokiapiv1push).

 The Loki charm supports user-provided alert rules.
 A client charm (from the 'requires` side of the relation) that needs to forward alert rules to Loki should place them in a directory named `loki_alert_rules`